This article will take you through everything you need to know about storing chickpeas, whether they’re dry, canned, soaked, cooked, or roasted.

 How to store dried chickpeas

 It’s not advisable to put dried chickpeas in the refrigerator because they can absorb moisture in the fridge.
-Absorbing moisture will dramatically lower their shelf life and could cause the chickpeas to mold.
+And this will dramatically lower their shelf life because you’re risking mold!

 Can you freeze chickpeas

 If you’re planning to use the chickpeas for something like a soup or a stew, it doesn’t matter so much if the chickpeas are a little soggy.
-If you don’t mind losing a little crunch, you can freeze them in their cooking liquid (aquafaba).
-The cooking liquid makes a good substitute for stock and using it means you don’t lose any of the nutrients.
+And there are benefits to keeping the cooking liquid – it makes good substitute for stock and it’s got nutrients in it!